desec-io/desec-stack/docs/dns/rrsets.rst

 ``CNAME`` record
     - The record value (target) must be terminated by a dot ``.`` (as in ``example.com.``).

-    - RRsets cannot have multiple values.
-This is a limitation of the DNS specification.
+Only one value is allowed.

     - A ``CNAME`` record is not allowed when other records exist at the same subname.
-In particular, this means that a CNAME is not allowed at the zone apex (empty subname), as it will always collide with the NS record (and the internally managed SOA record).
 This is a limitation of the DNS specification.

+    - Due to the previous limitation, a CNAME is not allowed at the zone apex (empty subname), as it would always collide with the NS record (and the internally managed SOA record).

+      If you need redirect functionality at the zone apex, consider using the HTTPS record type which serves exactly this purpose.
+Although new, browser vendor support is under way (with Chrome planning to roll out experimental support in February 2021).

 ``MX`` record
     The ``MX`` record value consists of the priority value and a mail server